Executive Board of Directors

 Board Director & Treasurer

-Yolanda was born in Pueblo Nuevo, Guanajuato, Mexico, was raised and lived in Oxnard from 1970 to 1999, and is currently living in Camarillo.
-Together with her husband of 34 years, Alfredo Plascencia, President and CEO of Lazer Broadcasting Corporation, Yolanda is helping the Hispanic community in several counties of California by promoting through the various Spanish radio stations, education, local and international news, community services, music and talent.
+Yolanda Plascencia was born in Guanajuato, Mexico, was raised and lived in Oxnard, CA for 30 years and currently lives in Camarillo.
+Together with her husband, Alfredo Plascencia, President and CEO of Lazer Broadcasting Corporation, Yolanda is helping the Hispanic community in several counties of California by promoting education, community services, local and international news, music and talent through the various Spanish radio stations.
 She is a devoted mother of three children–Elizabeth, Julissa and Alfredo Jr.–who has helped them complete their educational goals to succeed in their careers.
-Yolanda has been able to achieve her goal of helping others, as well, by being a part of and contributing to great organizations throughout Ventura County, such as founding Madrina of the Rebozo Festival, 2004-present; founding member of Destino 2000, 2000-Present; member of Clubes Zacatecanos, 1999-Present; past board member of Camarillo-Autlan Sister City, 1998-2006; past board member of Grants Committee for VCCF and past board member of Vision Committee for VCCF.
+Yolanda has been able to achieve her goal of helping others, as well, by being a part of and contributing to great organizations throughout Ventura County, such as founding Madrina of the Rebozo Festival, 2004-present; founding member of Destino 2000, 2000-Present; member of Clubes Zacatecanos, 1999-2015; past board member of Camarillo-Autlan Sister City, 1998-2006; past board member of Grants Committee and as well as the Vision Committee for VCCF.
+Currently, Yolanda is a board member of the Oxnard College Foundation.

 Board Director & Secretary

 Barbara Barraza-Ordonez was born and raised in Oxnard.
 She graduated from Oxnard High School and has attended both Oxnard and Ventura Colleges.
 She worked for the State of California Employment Development Department (EDD) for over 40 years, in both supervisory and management positions.
 She also served as Secretary for the Western Ventura County Employer Advisory Council for over 10 years during her EDD career.